-Affirm: A formal, legal promise that something is true; a promise to do something; the most serious promise a person can make.
+- Affirm: A formal, legal promise that something is true; a promise todo something; the most serious promise a person can make.
 If you break this promise it's the same as breaking the law.
-Similar to declaration, oath, or swear.

-Assistant returning officer (ARO): The returning officer (RO) hires one or more ARO's for their constituency.
-The ARO can accept declarations of candidacy and helps the RO with all other work during the election period.

-Auditor: The person that the Chief Electoral Officer hires to review each candidate's financial return, to make sure it is complete and accurate.

-Ballot: The official paper we use to mark our vote.
-It lists the candidates' names in alphabetical order.

-By-election: An election in only one constituency.
-It happens after a general election when a seat in the Legislative Assembly becomes vacant for some reason.

-Campaign: The advertising, signs, buttons, speeches, and other things a candidate uses to make people want to vote for them.

-Campaign manager: The person who coordinates and looks after a candidate's campaign.
-The candidate appoints the campaign manager.
+Similar to declaration, oath, or swear. - Assistant Returning Officer (ARO): The returning officer (RO) hires one or more AROs for their constituency.
+The ARO can accept declarations of candidacy and helps the RO with all other work during the election period. - Auditor: The person that the Chief Electoral Officer hires to review each candidate's financial return, to make sure it is complete and accurate. - Ballot: The official paper we use to mark our vote.
+It lists the candidates' names in alphabetical order. - By-election: An election in only one constituency.
+It happens after a general election when a seat in the Legislative Assembly becomes vacant for some reason. - Campaign: The advertising, signs, buttons, speeches, and other things a candidate uses to make people want to vote for them. - Campaign Manager: The person who coordinates and looks after a candidate's campaign.
+The candidate appoints the campaignmanager. - Campaign material: Any ads, signs, buttons, banners, posters, andother things in favour of one candidate, or against other candidates.
+Ads may be on radio, TV, Internet, and in newspapers. - Candidate: An eligible voter who wants to be a Member of the Legislative Assembly (MLA), and who files a declaration of candidacy that Elections Nunavut accepts. - Candidate's representative: The person that a candidate appoints to go to a polling station on Election Day to watch over the voting on behalf of the candidate.
+Each candidate may have only one representative at a time at